New Ford Mustang: An Icon Reborn

 Mustang convertible offers eye-catching style with open-air freedom.
 The fully lined and insulated roof can be raised or lowered in seconds, and its compact design means the boot can still accommodate two golf bags.

-Inside, a fully digital display, with a 12 instrument panel and a 13 central screen angled towards the driver, creates a jet plane cockpit feel.
+Inside, a fully digital display, with a 12.4-inch instrument panel and a 13.2-inch central screen angled towards the driver, creates a jet plane cockpit feel.
 Customizable with a choice of colors and visuals, the Unreal Engine gaming software supports interactive animated graphics, and the driver can easily alter settings via the central display by touching and swiping.

 Ford doubled the computing power of the entertainment system for the new Mustang.
 The SYNC 4 system adapts to display the functions that each driver uses most.
 Smartphone integration for Apple CarPlay and Android Auto4 is wireless.
 Music streaming is supported through the high-quality B&O audio system, and Navigation System.